joseRamirez98/canvas_homework_uploader/README.md

 # Canvas Homework Uploader
-This python script automates uploading and sumbitting your homework assignments into Sac State's canvas site.
+This python script automates uploading and sumbitting one's homework assignments to Sac State's canvas site through one command line in terminal or command prompt.